TheMasterofBlubb/ASM-Redux/README.md

 This is a small rewrite of the ASM (Arma Server Monitor) originally by Fred41

-Sadly i cant tell wich Version is originally was, but its the only one where i got a matching Feature set in the RV_Extension and Monitor Application.
+Sadly i cant tell wich Version it originally was, but its the only one where i got a matching Feature set in the RV_Extension and Monitor Application.

 You are free to use it in your Arma community.